Bulk-Boundary Correspondence for Topological Insulators with Quantized Magneto-Electric Effect: Surface Hall effect

-The qualitative arguments present in the physics literature, including the one presented above, cannot account for the behavior of the Hall response under continuous deformations of $D_{\vec B}$.
-There is no topological invariant associated to such half-integer quantized Hall conductivity, hence the faith of this half-integer quantization cannot be assessed when the bulk-states are reintroduced in the models.
-The latter is very difficult, if not impossible, to probe numerically.
-However, the experimental findings can be easily understood based on the spectral flow derived in section~\ref{Sec:SpecFlow}.
-In Fig.~\ref{Fig:HalfIQHE}, we illustrate the flow of the Landau levels for a slab sample subjected to a perpendicular magnetic field.
-For the sake of the argument, we choose the case when $\Delta \alpha_{\rm ME} =3$ per adiabatic cycle but the main conclusion will be the same for any odd $\Delta \alpha_{\rm ME}$.
-In such cases, there is an odd number per surface of Landau levels flowing through the central region of the bulk gap, as we have already seen in Fig.~\ref{Fig:SpecFlow2}.
-The flow on the opposite surfaces is in opposite directions and, every time the Fermi level crosses an upward/downward moving Landau level, the Hall conductance changes by $\pm 1$.
-As such, if we start from a trivial/topological insulator at $t=0 / \pi$ and assume that the top/bottom Landau levels are aligned at $t=\pi$, then $\sigma_H$ is necessarily an odd integer, as illustrated in Fig.~\ref{Fig:HalfIQHE}.
+The qualitative arguments presented in the physics literature, including the one we sketched above, cannot account for the behavior of the Hall response under a continuous deformation of $D_{\vec B}$.
+There is no topological invariant associated to such half-integer quantized Hall conductivity, hence the faith of this half-integer quantization cannot be assessed when the bulk states are reintroduced in the models.
+This latter aspect is very difficult, if not impossible, to probe numerically.
+However, the experimental findings of odd-integer plateaus can be easily understood without invoking any half-integer Hall quantization if the spectral flow derived in section~\ref{Sec:SpecFlow} is used, particularly Corollary~\ref{Cor:Landau}.
+In Fig.~\ref{Fig:HalfIQHE}, we illustrate the flow of the Landau levels for a slab-sample subjected to a perpendicular magnetic field that penetrates the entire slab.
+For the sake of the argument, we choose the case when $\Delta \alpha_{\rm ME} = -3$ per adiabatic cycle but the main conclusion will be the same for any odd $\Delta \alpha_{\rm ME}$.
+In such cases, there is an odd number of top Landau levels flowing through the central region of the bulk gap, as seen already in Fig.~\ref{Fig:SpecFlow2}.
+The flows of the Landau levels on the bottom surface are in opposite direction.
+Every time the Fermi level crosses an upward/downward moving Landau level, the Hall conductance changes by $\pm 1$.
+Assume now that we start a slow deformation process from a trivial insulator at $t=0$, which by definition has $\tilde \sigma_H=0$.
+If the the top/bottom Landau levels are aligned at $t=\pi$, then, as illustrated in Fig.~\ref{Fig:HalfIQHE}, $\sigma_H$ is necessarily an odd integer regardless of the position of the Fermi level.